JaimeStill/azure-dev-resources/docs/npm.md

 The PowerShell script [Build-NpmCache.ps1](./scripts/Build-NpmCache.md) defines the ability to generate an npm package cache based on dependencies defined in a [`package.json`](./resources/package.json) file.

-> Note that this package.json file should only consist of any of the dependency arrays defined by the [package.json schema](https://docs.npmjs.com/cli/v9/configuring-npm/package-json) (dependencies, peerDependencies, bundleDependencies, and optionalDependencies).
+> Note that this package.json file should only consist of any of the dependency objects defined by the [package.json schema](https://docs.npmjs.com/cli/v9/configuring-npm/package-json) (dependencies, peerDependencies, bundleDependencies, and optionalDependencies).
 The full package.json will be generated in as a combination of script parameters and these dependencies.

 The generated cache can then be transported to a disconnected network and used to establish or update the dependencies for an existing Node.js project.